 Lebanon's finest Mamluk architecture with traditional souks, hammams, and khans

-What is the best time of year to visit attractions in Lebanon?
+When is the best season to visit attractions in Lebanon?

 April-June and September-October for comfortable temperatures at all sites.
 Summer is hot but festivals add appeal.
 Winter closes some mountain trails but coastal sites remain accessible.